 Since businesses listed locally usually get listed as customers are on their way to make a purchase or call your store, it is vital you have the correct information.
 Otherwise, your Google local search results could be wasted.

-- List your business on local directories– Having your business listed on local directories provides your business with citations.
+Having your business listed on local directories provides your business with citations.
 In other words, citations is when your business is mentioned on another website.

 As we discussed in Local Citation Quality, citations make up two of the top five local search ranking factors for Google.